 In 2016, Macy’s doctors discovered a rare noncancerous tumor in her jaw.

 The then-9-year-old and her family traveled from northeast Missouri to Women's and Children's Hospital for treatment.

 Upon her arrival, Macy was enrolled in Beads of Courage, a national program that awards young patients with beads when they hit milestones in their recovery.
 Patients store the beads in a cloth bag for safekeeping.

-“I always looked forward to getting my beads,” said Macy, now 11.
+“I always looked forward to getting my beads,” Macy said.
 “At the end of my treatment, it was kind of amazing to look back and think, ‘Wow, I had over 500 needle sticks!’ ”

 Macy spent approximately one year receiving daily injections at home and making monthly trips to Women’s and Children’s Hospital for outpatient clinic visits.
 Even during this extremely busy time, she still managed to pick up a few new hobbies, one of which happened to be sewing, something she learned from a family friend, “Grandma” Meredith Willcox.

 During her trips to the hospital, Macy noticed that there weren’t enough bead bags for all of the patients, so she quickly put her new sewing skills to work.